kbdevs/lootlabs-antibypass/publicRelease.md

 ---

 ## What Does This Worker Do? 🔒
-This Cloudflare Worker prevents unauthorized bypass of LootLabs content lockers by checking the `Referer` header.
+This Cloudflare Worker allows to create "gateway" URLs to your destination to prevent any unauthorized bypasses of LootLabs content lockers by checking the `Referer` header.
 Only requests from approved domains are allowed, and any untrusted request is redirected to a safe URL.

 ### 🚀 How It Works
 1. Listens for incoming requests.